jamestariga/react-nasa/README.md

 ## Intro

 This is a personal project and my very first application built using React.
+[Live preview](https://apod2022.netlify.app/)

 ## Running the project locally